InKnowWorks/IKW-GraphEngine/README.md

 The main version number is bumped to 4.0 to reflect the recent toolchain updates.
 - .NET 7
 - .NET from 3.1 to 6.0
-- .NET Framework from 4.61 to 4.8
 - Visual Studio from 2017/2019 to 2022

-One goal of Graph Engine 4.0 is to bring the system up-to-date and make it slimmer.
-Some obsolete or outdated modules and tools will be removed from the build pipeline.

 ## Getting started